Gender-affirming surgery: Feminizing

 For trans women and transfeminine people, genital reconstruction usually involves surgical construction of a vagina.
 The most common techniques are penile inversion, rectosigmoid vaginoplasty and peritoneal pullthrough vaginoplasty (PPT).
 Another technique, the non-penile inversion technique, uses perforated scrotal tissue to construct the vaginal canal.
 A less invasive procedure with reduced postoperative care requirements is vulvoplasty, which creates external female genitalia without a vaginal canal.
 The downside of this procedure is that it does not allow for penetrative sex.

 Masculinizing

 For trans men and transmasculine people, genital reconstruction may involve the construction of a penis through either phalloplasty or metoidioplasty, which is less invasive but results in a smaller penis.

 Non-binary people

 Non-binary people may elect to get any of the surgeries listed above, depending on their sex assignment.
 They may also opt for bigenital or gender nullification surgeries.
 Bigenital operations include androgynoplasty, a vaginoplasty procedure that retains the penis, or vagina-preserving phalloplasty.
 These procedures tend to be rarely performed.
-In 2017, one of the leading UK trans surgeons, James Bellringer, commented that he had never received a request for it.
+In 2017, one of the leading UK trans surgeons, James Bellringer, commented that he had never received a request for such procedures.